TechyScientist/CP630-Project/README.md

 weather station in Canada.
 The chosen station is **OTTAWA INTL A** (Ottawa International Airport \[IATA: YOW, ICAO: CYOW\]).

-Because the source gives the data in seperate CSV files, the data files from 2013-2023 were downloaded and combined into the included [TemperatureData-2013-2023-Combined.csv](Proposal/files/TemperatureData-2013-2023-Combined.csv) file, which was converted to ARFF format using Weka\'s GUI Interface.
+Because the source gives the data in separate CSV files, the data files from 2013-2023 were downloaded and combined into the included [TemperatureData-2013-2023-Combined.csv](Proposal/files/TemperatureData-2013-2023-Combined.csv) file, which was converted to ARFF format using Weka\'s GUI Interface.